 Arm yourself with knowledge

 A lack of proper financial education or financial literacy may result in poor financial decisions which can negatively affect your financial position in the future.
 ASIC’s Money Smart website is a great resource for information on financial products.
-If superannuation and estate planning is on your to-do list for 2020, you can always speak with a Bridges financial planner about strategies that are right for you.
-The first financial planning appointment for Horizon Bank customers is complementary and obligation free.
-Get in touch with us to make an appointment.
+If superannuation and estate planning is on your to-do list for 2021, you can always speak with a financial planner about strategies that are right for you.

 Well researched investments could set you and your family up for a prosperous financial future.
 Investing in property is a popular trend in Australia with about 1.8 million households owning an investment property or holiday home^.
 If property is not for you, there are a range of financial products available providing different levels of risk and return.
 Speaking to a financial planner and/or accountant about what is feasible for you is a great first step.

-Get in touch with the friendly team at Horizon Bank today and let us help you on your financial goals journey in 2020.
+Get in touch with the friendly team at Horizon Bank today and let us help you on your financial goals journey.

 ^Source: Survey of Income and Housing 2017/18, Australian Bureau of Statistics